Yield: 1 butterfly pea flower bundt cake // Total Time: 2 hr. // Disclaimer: This post includes affiliate links. // Recipe updated 11/19/23.

-- It is important for the ingredients to be at room temperature so that they properly incorporate with each other and you don’t end up with a curdled, uneven batter.
-Take out the eggs, butter, and buttermilk at least 30 minutes and up to 1 hr 30 min. before starting the recipe.
+It is important for the ingredients to be at room temperature so that they properly incorporate with each other and you don’t end up with a curdled, uneven batter.
+Take out the eggs, butter, sour cream and milk at least 30 minutes and up to 1 hr 30 min. before starting the recipe.
 Here’s how to get room temperature ingredients FAST if you’re in a time crunch or forgot to take the ingredients out (like I often do):

 - Egg: place the egg in a bowl and run hot water over it for 1 continuous minute, or let it sit in a bowl of warm water for 5 minutes.